 European shares snap winning run as earnings disappoint

-* Nestle weighs as it warns about slower EM demand
+* Nestle weighs as it warns on slower emerging market demand

 By Francesco Canepa

-LONDON, Feb 13 (Reuters) - European stocks snapped a week-long winning streak on Thursday, weighed down by a batch of disappointing updates from blue-chip companies including Swiss food group Nestle and French bank BNP Paribas .
+LONDON, Feb 13 (Reuters) - European stocks snapped a week-long winning streak on Thursday, weighed down by a batch of disappointing updates from blue-chip companies, while Italian shares lagged peers on the threat of a new political crisis.

-Shares in Nestle fell 1.4 percent after it said it may undershoot its long-term growth targets again this year due to weaker demand from emerging markets (EM) and price pressures in Europe.
+Shares in Swiss food group Nestle fell 2 percent after it said it may undershoot its long-term growth targets again this year due to weaker demand from emerging markets and price pressures in Europe.

 "Our view is that there will be some further disappointment from companies exposed to emerging markets in the fourth quarter (2013).
-Difficult to assess, however, what is now included in share prices as this thematic is very well known" Yann Belvisi, a strategist at CM-CIC Securities in Paris said.
+Difficult to assess, however, what is now included in share prices as this thematic is very well known," said Yann Belvisi, a strategist at CM-CIC Securities in Paris.

-"Consensus is becoming very bearish on these stocks but we don't expect EM economies to bottom too low, so opportunities should materialize later in the year.
-For the moment we still recommend that investors...favour exposure to both U.S. and European economic growth."
+"Consensus is becoming very bearish on these stocks but we don't expect (emerging market) economies to bottom too low, so opportunities should materialise later in the year."

 Europe bourses in 2014: